Grootyash20/Solidity-Smart-Contract/README.md

 # Solidity-Smart-Contracts
-All Smart Contracts present in my remix ide
+All Smart Contracts present in my remix ide as part of practice and mini projects.